Jun Ross: Personal life

 Lyle was married in the Philippines and had one child, a son named Richard before emigrating to the United States.
 After leaving the Philippines he settled down on the East Coast primarily in New Jersey.
 In 1985 he married a long-time girlfriend Jan and in 1988 had a baby girl named Megan.
 In the early 1990s Jan and Lyle divorced and he married Jane Alcala to whom he remained married to until his death.
 In 2000, he relocated to California with his wife Jane, stepdaughter Grace, and grandson Christian.

-Though thousands of miles away from his homeland, Lyle still remained a true Blue Eagle fan.
+Though thousands of miles away from his homeland, Lyle still remained a Blue Eagle fan.
 He recounted his days at Ateneo often and fondly.
 He was honored to be a part of the Ateneo Sports Hall of Fame and stayed in touch with many of his former teammates and classmates.

 He battled lung cancer for over a year until he succumbed to his death on November 24, 2009.
-He was surrounded by his family at this time and left this world in Peace.
-He flies highs among us now and leaves behind a great sports legacy and family that loves him dearly.
+He was surrounded by his family at this time.
+He has left behind a sports legacy and a family that loves him dearly.

 He is survived by his wife Jane, his daughter Megan, his son Richard.